ckincaid17/cs106a-summer-2018/README.md

 python compile.py -t --output_dir myDirectory
 ```

-This compiles all templates in the `templates/` folder and, preserving its
+This compiles all templates in the `templates/` folder ending with .html (.tpl
-directory structure and filenames, creates all HTML files in the given
+files are partial templates) and, preserving its directory structure and
-output directory.
-If no output directory is specified, the files are outputted
+filenames, creates all HTML files in the given output directory.
+If no output
-to the ```WWW/``` directory.
+directory is specified, the files are outputted to the ```WWW/``` directory.

 To compile all references and links to host, from the root directory run